cmc-aau/hpc-docs/docs/slurm/request.md

 Ressources are then freed immediately for other jobs once the command/script exits.
 The terminal will be blocked for the entire duration, hence for larger jobs it's ideal to submit a job through [`sbatch`](#non-interactive-jobs) instead, which will run in the background.

 ???+ Note
       Keep in mind that with interactive jobs briefly losing connection to the login-node can result in the job being killed.
 This is to avoid that ressources would otherwise remain blocked due to unresponsive shell sessions.
-If you still see the job in the `squeue` overview, however, use [`sattach`](https://slurm.schedmd.com/sattach.html) to reattach to a running interactive job.
+If you still see the job in the `squeue` overview, however, use [`sattach`](https://slurm.schedmd.com/sattach.html) to reattach to a running interactive job, just remember to append `.interactive` to the job ID, fx `38.interactive`.

 [`srun`](https://slurm.schedmd.com/srun.html) is also used if multiple tasks (separate processes) must be run within the same ressource allocation (job) already obtained through [`salloc`](https://slurm.schedmd.com/salloc.html) or [`sbatch`](#non-interactive-jobs), see [example](#multi-node-multi-task-example) below.